Capillary/ecom-api-document/source/includes/_order.md

 Parameter | Type | Description
 --------- | ----- | ------
-OrderId* | int | Existing Order id of the customer that you want to order again UserId* | string  | Unique GUID of the customer associated to the order
+OrderId* | int | Existing Order id of the customer that you want to order again orderItemId | int | Specify the order item id to reorder a specific item; `0` to consider the entire order items UserId* | string  | Unique GUID of the customer associated to the order

 ### Response Parameters